-When comparing volumetric flow rate to mass flow rate, some distinct advantages for using thermal flowmeters, which measure mass flow rather than volumetric flow.
+When comparing volumetric flow rate to mass flow rate, some distinct advantages for using thermal flowmeters, which measure mass flow rather than a volumetric flow, emerge.

 What is the volumetric flow rate?

 Volume is a three-dimensional measure of the area a substance occupies.

 Volumetric flow is the measure of a substance moving through a device over time.
 Standard units of measurement for volumetric flow rate are meters3 /second, milliliters/second, or feet3/hour.

 When heating gas, the molecules bounce off each other, the gas will expand, and the same amount of gas will now have a different space (i.e., Assuming it is not a fixed volume).
 If the volume is fixed, the pressure will increase when the temperature rises.
 Additionally, when increasing pressure, the volume measurement reduces.

 What is the mass flow rate?

 Mass is how much matter there is in a substance and is often expressed in weight (grams, kilograms, tonnes, ounces, or pounds).

 Mass flow rate is the amount of a mass moving through an instrument over time, so the unit of measure is mass (or weight) per unit of time and expressed as pounds/hour or kilograms/second or in some similar way.
 One of the advantages is that when measuring mass flow, the mass or weight does not vary when changing temperature or pressure.
-However, weight does change with gravity, but as long as we’re dealing with Earth’s applications, gravity is the same, which won’t impact mass flow.
+However, weight changes with gravity, but as long as we’re dealing with Earth’s applications, gravity is the same, which won’t impact mass flow.

 Benefits of Mass Flow Measurement